Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Normally, your body uses glucose (from carbs) as its primary fuel.
 When you drastically reduce carbs, your glycogen stores are depleted in 24 to 72 hours.
 The liver then begins to convert fatty acids into ketone bodies (acetoacetate, beta-hydroxybutyrate, and acetone), which become the alternative energy source for the brain and muscles.
 This metabolic state, called nutritional ketosis, is distinct from diabetic ketoacidosis (a pathological condition).
 Research shows that nutritional ketosis can improve insulin sensitivity, reduce blood triglycerides, and promote fat loss while preserving muscle mass.

-What to eat and what to avoid on keto
+What to eat and what to avoid on a ketogenic diet

-The keto flu is not a real flu but a set of transient symptoms: fatigue, headaches, nausea, dizziness, irritability, and muscle cramps.
+The keto flu isn't a real flu but a set of transient symptoms: fatigue, headaches, nausea, dizziness, irritability, and muscle cramps.
 It typically occurs between the second and fifth day and rarely lasts more than a week.
 The main cause is the rapid loss of water and electrolytes: by reducing carbs, your kidneys excrete more sodium.
 The solution: increase your sodium intake (5 to 7 g per day, via salty broth), magnesium (400 mg per day, via supplements or rich foods), and potassium (via avocado and green vegetables).
-Stay well-hydrated and do not reduce your calorie intake too abruptly during this adaptation phase.
+Stay well hydrated and don't cut your calorie intake too abruptly during this adaptation phase.

 FoodCraft Tip